DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/StorageRanking.md

 ### Figures of experiment results for Storage Backends
 ---

-These figures show the comparative representation of Storage backends (i.e. HDFS [CSV,AVRO, PARQUET, ORC], and HIVE) for 100M, and 500M Respectively.
+These figures show the comparative representation of Storage backends (i.e. HDFS [CSV,AVRO, PARQUET, ORC], and HIVE) for 100M, 250M, and 500M respectively.

 #### 100M Triples Storage BackendsRanking Scores